whiteblock/gossipsub-testing/README.md

     - [Phase 2: Resource utilization](#phase-2-resource-utilization)
 - [Next Steps - Community Solicited Research](#next-steps)

-## Introduction - Understanding Testing Scope
+## Introduction

-This document presents the first round of results of Whiteblock’s testing and analysis of the libp2p-gossipsub protocol under random topologies with different degree distributions generated using the [Barabasi-Albert (B-A) model](https://en.wikipedia.org/wiki/Barab%C3%A1si%E2%80%93Albert_model) (see [Network Topology Generation](#network-topology-generation)).
+This document presents the results of Whiteblock’s testing and analysis of the Libp2p Gossipsub protocol.
+The protocol was tested in networks with random topologies of varying degree distributions generated using the [Barabasi-Albert (B-A) model](https://en.wikipedia.org/wiki/Barab%C3%A1si%E2%80%93Albert_model) (see [Network Topology Generation](#network-topology-generation)).
 Tests were run using the Whiteblock Genesis platform (see System Specifications).
-Here, a gossip node, or simply “node,” shall specifically refer to a container that participates in the gossip network as a libp2p host.
-The total memory of the instance was 360GB.
-For all tests in this report, the parameters of libp2p-gossipsub were left at spec defaults (e.g. GossipSubD=6).
+In this document, a gossip node, or simply “node,” shall specifically refer to a Docker container that participates in the gossip network by running an instance of a libp2p "[Host](https://github.com/libp2p/go-libp2p-core/blob/master/host/host.go)."
+Tests were performed on a large cloud instance with 96 CPUs and 360GB of memory (see [System Specifications](#system-specifications)).
+For all tests in this report, the parameters of `go-libp2p-pubsub/gossipsub` were left at spec defaults (e.g. GossipSubD=6).

-While we understand the Ethereum 2.0 network is slated to consist of a much larger network size with nodes performing several logical roles (e.g. validators), the intent of these tests is to provide an initial benchmark of the libp2p-gossipsub implementation which will guide future work in testing with larger network sizes.
-As such, it is important to emphasize overall trends in the results as opposed to individual values presented within the results themselves.
+While we understand the Ethereum 2.0 network is slated to consist of a much larger network size with nodes performing several logical roles (e.g. validators), the intent of these tests is to provide an initial benchmark of the libp2p-gossipsub implementation which will guide future work in testing  larger network sizes.
+As such, it is important analyze overall trends in the results and focus on suggesting improvements for libp2p to help with future testing and benchmarking efforts.

 ### Important Test Parameter Constants

 Presented below is a list of primary test parameters for consideration.
-Messages are generated globally.
-That is, for each message, a random node is selected to be the source node.
-The purpose of the warm-up time is to allow for the loading of containers and programs as well as the instantiation of topological connections.
-The current go-libp2p code does not currently allow the ability to track the completion of program instantiation, and it is suggested this feature be added to make testing larger networks easier by not having to guess a suitable warm-up time.
-Nodes that complete warm-up remain idle until the test begins.
+Gossip messsages in a network is generated globally by a separate container called the "Orchestra" node.
+That is, for each message, the Orchestra node selects random node in the network and instructs said node to generate a gossip message to be disseminated to all peers.
+At the start of the test, a warm-up time is inserted to allow for the loading of containers and programs as well as the instantiation of topological connections.
+The current go-libp2p code does not currently allow the ability to track the completion of program instantiation, and it is suggested this feature be added to make testing larger networks easier.
+This will remove the need to estimate a suitable warm-up time for tests.
+Once the warm-up time ends, the Orchestra node will begin to generate messages.
 The “Test Time” indicates the interval at which nodes generate gossip messages.
-When the test time is elapsed, the nodes continue operating until the “Cool-Down Time” is complete.
+When the test time completes, the nodes continue operating until the “Cool-Down Time” is complete.
 The purpose of the cool-down period is to allow for any internal queues to empty.
-All nodes published and subscribed to a single topic.
+All nodes publish and subscribeto a single go-libp2p-pubsub topic.

 - Gossip Nodes: 95
 - Global Msg/Sec: 200